jichunxie/CPACT/README.md

 # CPACT

 **CPACT** is a novel knowledge-base-informed method designed to infer pathway activity by capturing chain-like topology structures in gene co-expression graphs.
-It integrates **graphical modeling**, **deep learning**, and **statistical hypothesis testing** to provide a high-accuracy, computationally efficient solution for single-cell RNA-sequencing (scRNA-seq) pathway analysis.
+It integrates graph theory, deep learning, and hypothesis testing to provide a high-accuracy, computationally efficient solution for single-cell RNA-sequencing (scRNA-seq) pathway analysis.

 ## Key Features